 Subject: Extended leave, emails will be deleted

-G. Use a PROFESSIONAL email signature
+G. Use a professional email signature

 Use a standard signature file and a link to the HFC website on all email correspondence.
 This provides a professional way to know who you are, and how to contact you later.
 DO include your email address and URL; some email systems will not include the original sender's email when a message is forwarded.

-Director, Marketing & Communications, Henry Ford College
+Director, Marketing and Communications, Henry Ford College

 5101 Evergreen Road

 [include HFC logo if desired] (Be aware that including the logo sends an image file with every email message).

 Quotes and other email personalization: